 There have been no authorised operators recruited since the previous inspection.
+During discussion Ms Traynor confirmed, that should authorised operators be recruited in the future all recruitment documentation as outlined in Schedule 2 of The Independent Health Care Regulations (Northern Ireland) 2005 would be sought and retained for inspection.

-During discussion, Ms Traynor confirmed that should authorised operators be recruited in the future all recruitment documentation as outlined in Schedule 2 of The Independent Health Care Regulations (Northern Ireland) 2005 would be sought and retained for inspection.
 Discussion with Ms Traynor confirmed that she had a clear understanding of the legislation and best practice guidance in relation to recruitment and selection.

-As a result of the action taken following inspection it was determined that the recruitment of authorised operators complies with the legislation and best practice guidance.
+It was determined that the recruitment of authorised operators complies with the legislation and best practice guidance.